-Example 2The resident inspectors a baseline inspection procedure seven samples Only five samples were available during the inspection cycle, but the intent of the inspection was met to the greatest extent practical.
+Example 2.
+The resident inspectors performed a baseline inspection procedure that required reviewing seven samples.
+Only five samples were available during the inspection cycle, but the intent of the inspection was met to the greatest extent practical.

-At the end of the inspection cycle, or when it determined that additional samples will not be available during the inspection cycle, the branch chief (or designee) enter “Complete - The minimum sample size was not available for inspection during the inspection cycle” as the status with a sample size of “5.”
+At the end of the inspection cycle, or when it was determined that additional samples will not be available during the inspection cycle, the branch chief (or designee) entered “Complete - The minimum sample size was not available for inspection during the inspection cycle” as the status with a sample size of “5.”

 Example 3.
-A baseline inspection procedure that is to be completed “as conditions require” was not performed during the annual inspection cycle. here were no opportunities to perform the inspection by the end of the annual cycle, the branch chief enter Complete - The opportunity to apply the procedure was not available during the inspection cycle as the status with a sample size of “0.”
+A baseline inspection procedure that is to be completed “as conditions require” was not performed during the annual inspection cycle.
+Since there were no opportunities to perform the inspection by the end of the annual cycle, the branch chief entered Complete - The opportunity to apply the procedure was not available during the inspection cycle as the status with a sample size of “0.”